hadley/adv-r/Data-structures.md

 row_vec <- matrix(1:3, nrow = 1)
 arr <- array(1:3, 3)
 ```

+They may print similarly, but will behave differently.

 While atomic vectors are most commonly turned into matrices, the dimension attribute can also be set on lists to make list-matrices or list-arrays: